“And while you’re not going to sing, Shaunie, you’re going to be at the center of things!”

 As Christmas Day dawned, the children of the village began to slowly gather round and pay homage to the formerly destitute tree.
 Eventually, the adults too began to gather around the evergreen, which was now decorated with Christmas lights and ornaments.
 The 20-minute performance was supposed to conclude with a vigorous singing of “O Tannenbaum.”

-Dad, forever a big-picture guy, reminded me that I would be the principal player in a drama without any lines.
-“That is something to cherish,” he remarked.
+My father, forever a big-picture guy, reminded me that I would be the principal player in a drama without any lines.
+“That is something to cherish,” Dad remarked.
 Mummie was instructed to dress me entirely in dark green pants and a corresponding shirt.
 Mrs. Fitzmaurice, our art teacher, made special brown shoes to represent to the base of a tree, and we kids all made a gold star that would be planted on top of my head.
 Mrs. Fitzy also inserted real pine needles from an overarching evergreen that stood resolutely outside on my school’s playground.
 When my older brother, Chris, saw me decked out in the outfit, he cried out, “In the valley of the Jolly Ho!
 Ho!
 Ho!
 Green Giant!”

 After a series of rehearsals, it was time for the big show, which Mrs. Marshall put on for our parents and friends a half-hour before dismissal for Christmas vacation.
-Because of the name of the musical, the plotline, and how I was the entire focus of the show, I was visibly nervous as the play began.
+Because of the name of the play, the plotline, and how I was the entire focus of the show, I was visibly nervous as the play began.
 Miss Scoboria, our well-intentioned Headmistress, did not help things when she peeked backstage, saw me in my entirely emerald outfit, and exclaimed, “Well, look who’s the star of the show!”

-Thankfully, one of my peers, a little girl whose nickname was – I swear to God – Buttercup, bellowed, “Oh, Miss Scoboria, Shaunie isn’t the star of the show.
+Thankfully, one of my peers, a little girl whose nickname was – I swear to God – Buttercup Boles, bellowed, “Oh, Miss Scoboria, Shaunie isn’t the star of the show.
 Here it is!”
 She then held up…well, the star in the show – the object we had made in art class that would be placed on my head to conclude the performance.

 Everything went entirely too smoothly until it came time for me, the previously ignored Christmas tree, to “shine in the light.”
 Until that time, I had looked appropriately despondent and had kept my arms to my side.
 Mrs. Marshall smiled broadly at me as the play unfolded, and I knew I was somehow nailing it.